Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives: Examples of twisted forms of homogeneous varieties

 The \emph{degree} of a central simple algebra $A$ is defined to be $\mathrm{deg}(A):=\sqrt{\mathrm{dim}_k A}$.
 According to the \emph{Wedderburn Theorem}, for any central simple $k$-algebra $A$ there is an unique integer $n>0$ and a division $k$-algebra $D$ such that $A\simeq M_n(D)$.
 The division algebra $D$ is also central and unique up to isomorphism.
 The degree of the unique central division algebra $D$ is called the \emph{index} of $A$ and is denoted by $\mathrm{ind}(A)$.
 Two central simple algebras $A$ and $B$ are said to be \emph{Brauer-equivalent} if there are positive integers $r,s$ such that $M_r(A)\simeq M_s(B)$.

-Note that a Brauer--Severi variety of dimension $n$ is a scheme $X$ of finite type over $k$ such that $X\otimes_k L\simeq \mathbb{P}^n$ for a finite field extension $k\subset L$.
+Note that a Brauer--Severi variety of dimension $n$ can also be defined as a scheme $X$ of finite type over $k$ such that $X\otimes_k L\simeq \mathbb{P}^n$ for a finite field extension $k\subset L$.
 A field extension $k\subset L$ for which $X\otimes_k L\simeq \mathbb{P}^n$ is called \emph{splitting field} of $X$.
 Clearly, $k^s$ and $\bar{k}$ are splitting fields for any Brauer--Severi variety.
 In fact, every Brauer--Severi variety always splits over a finite Galois extension.
 It follows from descent theory that $X$ is projective, integral and smooth over $k$.
 Via non-commutative Galois cohomology, Brauer--Severi varieties of dimension $n$ are in one-to-one correspondence with central simple algebras $A$ of degree $n+1$.
-For details and proofs on all mentioned facts we refer to \cite{AR} and \cite{GS}.
+For details and proofs on all mentioned facts we refer to \cite{ARS} and \cite{GSS}.

 To a central simple $k$-algebra $A$ one can also associate twisted forms of Grassmannians.
 Let $A$ be of degree $n$ and $1\leq d\leq n$.
 Consider the subset of $\mathrm{Grass}_k(d\cdot n, A)$ consisting of those subspaces of $A$ that are left ideals $I$ of dimension $d\cdot n$.
 This subset can be given the structure of a projective variety which turns out to be a generalized Brauer--Severi variety.
 It is denoted by $\mathrm{BS}(d,A)$.
 After base change to some splitting field $L$ of $A$ the variety $\mathrm{BS}(d,A)$ becomes isomorphic to $\mathrm{Grass}_L(d,n)$.
 If $d=1$ the generalized Brauer--Severi variety is the Brauer--Severi variety associated to $A$.
 Note that $\mathrm{BS}(d,A)$ is a Fano variety.
-For details see \cite{BL}.
+For details see \cite{BLS}.